ccb012100/dev-notes/GNOME.md

 #### rebind SUPER+SHIFT+,

-For some reason, the GNOME keybindings UI won't allow you t set athe shortcut `SUPER+SHIFT+,`
+For some reason, the GNOME keybindings UI won't allow you to set a shortcut to the keybinding `SUPER+SHIFT+,`

 `gsettings set org.gnome.desktop.wm.keybindings move-to-workspace-left "['<Super><Shift>comma']"`